dober-man/f5-agility-labs-waf/docs/class6/module1/lab1.rst

 Click :guilabel:`Save` to save the policy

-1.1.5 Block traffic from north korea
+1.1.5 Block traffic from North Korea
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Navigate to:  Security  ››  Application Security : Geolocation Enforcement